puneeth579/jsonsrv/README.md

 **Conditional cacheable response**

 **Caching POST request**

 All responses allowing caching additionally contains  a `Content-Location` header to the *GET* url, if the method is *POST* as explained in ([rfc7231](http://www.rfc-editor.org/rfc/rfc7231.txt) 4.3.3).

-**Expires header**
+**Note on `Expires` header**

-Note the `Expires` header returning an outdated value in every response regardless of the case.
+An `Expires` header with an outdated value is returned in every response regardless of the case.
 This is for avoid legacy shared caches (intermediary proxies...) that ignore the cache-control header, caching the response as explained in [rfc2616 sec14.9.3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.3), since in every case the `private` directive is used.

 ##Configuration and extensions